IU-PR/Capstone_project/content/docs/Groups/CockTail.md

     *The high-rated combinations will be included to list of possible cocktails and will take account and suggested to other users*

+{{< hint danger >}}
+**Feedback**

+This section has very short answers and it seems you nosed it super quickly without any consideration

+>We ask our users to estimate the result (cocktail)

+How, exactly?
+There is a lot of ways ad data can be gathered.

+>Client satisfaction, time of performance
+How will you measure Client satisfaction. time of performance of what exactly?

+>The high-rated combinations will be included to list of possible cocktails…

+This is not a plan to pivot

+_Feedback by Moofiy_
+{{< /hint >}}

 ## **Leveraging AI, Open-Source, and Experts**

 - AI (Artificial Intelligence):